Habbie/hello-dns/optional.md

 Dynamic Update access is generally limited by some combination of client IP address, RR name and/or type, or message signature such as TSIG or more rarely SIG(0).
 For example, on a trusted network clients may be allowed to update a reverse entry based on their IP address.
-Over the internet controls using stronger authentication like TSIG or SIG(0) should be employed.
+Over the Internet controls using stronger authentication like TSIG or SIG(0) should be employed.

 On the wire DNS UPDATE uses the standard DNS message format with some